Merit Award Program

 The objective of MAP is to increase the employability of the individual in marketing, finance, hospitality and management fields and to develop an awareness of these areas as a career choice.
 The program is intended to develop a better understanding of the importance of entrepreneurship, product and service knowledge, and customer satisfaction.

-Extended to February 10, 2020 – Names for all levels (Bronze, Silver and Gold) must be submitted on the Google Reporting Form in order to be eligible for a certificates after the State Conference.
+February 1, 2021 – Names for all levels (Bronze, Silver and Gold) must be submitted on the Google Reporting Form in order to be eligible for a certificates after the State Conference.

-February 5, 2020 – A digital copy of all Merit Award Projects must be uploaded to the online Conference Portal.
-Digital copies will not be uploaded this year.
+February TBA, 2021 – A digital copy of all Merit Award Projects must be uploaded to the online Conference Portal.

-Extended to February 10, 2020 – A hard copy of all Merit Award Projects must be delivered/dropped off to the Michigan DECA office for screening.
+February TBA, 2021 – A hard copy of all Merit Award Projects must be delivered/dropped off to the Michigan DECA office for screening.

 - All students competing at the State Conference MUST be included on the chapter’s registration.